Angular and radial stabilities of spontaneously scalarized black holes in the presence of scalar-Gauss-Bonnet couplings: Acknowledgements

 \section{Acknowledgements}

 MM~was supported by the Portuguese national fund through the Funda\c{c}\~{a}o para a Ci\^encia e a Tecnologia in the scope of the framework of the Decree-Law 57/2016 of August 29, changed by Law 57/2017 of July 19, and the Centro de Astrof\'{\i}sica e Gravita\c c\~ao through the Project~No.~UIDB/00099/2020.
-The work of SM was supported in part by the World Premier International Research Center Initiative (WPI), MEXT, Japan.
+The work of SM was supported in part by the Grant-in-Aid for Scientific Research Fund of the JSPS No.~24K07017 and the World Premier International Research Center Initiative (WPI), MEXT, Japan.
 ST was supported by the Grant-in-Aid for Scientific Research Fund of the JSPS No.~22K03642 and Waseda University Special Research Project No.~2023C-473.